 Glistening white pebbles and turquoise waters, backed by steep cliffs and a natural rock arch, form a photogenic contrast to the island’s other, mostly sandy, bays, highlighting this Lalária as one of the best beaches in Greece.

 South of Kalamítsi, past the hamlets of Hortáta and Komíli, the landscape becomes almost primaeval.
 At 38km from Lefkádha Town, Atháni is the island’s most remote spot to stay.
 This area of Lefkádha gives way to three of the Ionian’s choicest beaches, where azure and milky turquoise waves buffer strands enclosed by dramatic cliffs.
-The nearest – down a 4km paved road – is Yialós, followed by Egremní, then Pórto Katsíki.

 The finest beach in the area, this broad 100-metre stretch of good quality sand still feels pleasantly rural, even though a newly built hotel has just joined its long-standing taverna.

-Elafónissos, now only 19 square kilometres, was part of mainland Greece until 375AD, when an earthquake separated it.
-One of the tiny island’s two surfaced roads leads 5km southeast to Símos, one of the best beaches in Greece, a large double bay with fine pale sand heaped into dunes and views to Kýthira.
+One of the island’s two surfaced roads leads 5km southeast to Símos, one of the best beaches in Greece, a large double bay with fine pale sand heaped into dunes and views to Kýthira.
 A kaïki leaves from the town for Símos every morning in summer.

 To combine walking and beach-bumming, this little cove, quieter than beaches nearer to Livádhia, is situated along a pleasant trail that begins by the cemetery and chapel of Áyios Pandelímon, then curls under the seemingly impregnable castle of Agriosykía.